BlakeFreer/OutForARip/README.md

-# Shadow
+# Out For a Rip

 ## Description

-An OBD-II, GPS, and IMU logger, along with data processing scripts.
+A vehicle data logger and associated data processing scripts.